Just two days ago, I officially published The ADA Book (Updated and revised on October 1, 2019).

 As you read through the steps outlined, you’ll be able to formulate a plan on how best to approach website compliance.
 But, as you’ll read, I advise an aggressive attack vs. strategizing; the strategy is reading the book and then you run with the information and make your website accessible.

-ADA refers to The Americans With Disabilities Act and Title III of the ADA is supposedly what mandates that websites be ADA compliant.
+ADA refers to The Americans With Disabilities Act and, as decided by the DOJ and courts, Title III of the ADA is what mandates that websites be ADA compliant.

 How do you make your website accessible?

 The de facto standard used by US courts and the DOJ is the Web Content Accessibility Guidelines (WCAG) 2.0 Success Level AA which is compromised of 38 success criteria or bullet points for making your website accessible.

 Key point: WCAG is not the law but it is something courts continually reference when determining whether a website is accessible.

 Many legal authorities (Assistant Attorney General, Section508.gov, Ninth Circuit Court of Appeals) have stated that you have flexibility in how you make your website accessible so the above standards aren’t the law, just guides.